EU investigates after 3 countries ban Ukraine grain imports

 He acknowledged that Poland and other countries “have been doing their utmost in order to help Ukraine, adding: “So this is not about sanctioning.
 This is about finding solutions based on EU law in the interests at the same time of the Ukrainians and of the EU.”

-Five EU countries that neighbor Ukraine have asked the EU to treat the matter of Ukrainian food with urgency.
-Poland, Bulgaria, the Czech Republic, Hungary and Slovakia argue that they can’t allow their own farmers to bear the cost of disruption that Ukrainian grain and other agriculture products are causing to their markets.
+EU countries that neighbor Ukraine have asked the EU to treat the matter of Ukrainian food with urgency, saying they can’t allow their own farmers to bear the cost of disruption that Ukrainian agriculture products are causing to their markets.

-“The Hungarian government will always stand by Hungarian farmers and will protect Hungarian agriculture,” the agriculture minister, Istvan Nagy, said.
-He said the surge in Ukrainian products on European markets had made it “impossible” for Hungarian farmers to remain competitive.
+A delegation of Ukrainian officials visited Warsaw on Monday for government consultations on the issue.
+Poland faces an election in the fall and farmer groups have been protesting to urge action.

-Bulgaria is reportedly mulling a similar ban.
-Meanwhile, a delegation of Ukrainian officials visited Warsaw on Monday for government consultations on the issue.
+Hungary’s agriculture minister, Istvan Nagy, said the surge in Ukrainian products on European markets had made it impossible for Hungarian farmers to remain competitive.

 The Slovak Agriculture Ministry announced last week that tests of 1,500 tons of grain from Ukraine in one mill in Slovakia revealed it contained a pesticide banned in the EU.
 As a result, the Slovak authorities decided to test all Ukrainian grain in the country and temporarily banned its processing.